Author: James Ward and Anne K. Brown

 But this novel has much bigger problems than just some ill-developed protagonists.
 Marcus, our city-teleporting evil wizard, is quite possibly the worst villain I’ve ever seen in any book.
 He’s arrogant, short-sighted, fails miserably at every single thing we see him do, and serves as an unwitting puppet in the schemes of his equally incapable infernal handlers.
 In every single one of his scenes, he’s alienating his allies by being an asshole or sabotaging his own efforts by being a self-absorbed idiot.
 (Often both at once.)
 How did someone this aggressively, breathtakingly incompetent ever survive long enough to become a powerful wizard?
 The reader is forced to wonder why the heroes are even in this book — it’s clear that, if left to his own devices, Marcus would destroy his entire empire single-handedly without any outside interference.
 There’s not even anything redeeming about him personality-wise; he’s just a fountain of the usual Evil Overlord dialogue clichés, sans backstory or motivations.
 This character disappoints on every possible level.

 It’s instructional to compare him to Akar Kessell from The Crystal Shard.
 Both are wannabe evil overlords who are poster children for the Dunning-Kruger effect: simultaneously arrogant and incompetent.
 Both of them are mediocre wizards given power by some external force to make their sad little dreams a reality.
-But Kessell’s story actually has some pathos and character development to it, where he’s a weak little man who’s corrupted by the crystal shard’s malevolent intelligence and gradually gets turned into its helpless sock puppet.
+But Kessell’s story actually has some pathos and character development to it, where he’s a weak little man who’s corrupted by the crystal shard’s malevolent intelligence and gradually gets turned into its helpless slave.
 It’s not well-executed, but you can see what Salvatore was trying to do with it, and you feel a bit sorry for Kessell even though you know he’s a jerk.
 And he’s not even the main villain, since the shard itself is the primary menace and motivating force of the story.
 Marcus, on the other hand, is a completely static character throughout the entire book, never learning anything or being changed by his experiences.
 The heroes all think he’s a loser.
 His own allies think he’s a loser.
 The reader thinks he’s a loser.
 Nobody feels any emotion for him that isn’t some variety of contempt.
 Hell, even the authors seem to hate him.
 And they can’t play the “pawn of evil powers” card very well because the forces he’s made a deal with (Bane and some devils) are also incompetent idiots.
-The “deal with the devil” stuff just serves as a weak handwave to explain why a random person we’ve never heard of before now has a world-disrupting degree of power.
+The “deal with the devil” stuff just serves as a weak handwave to explain why a random person we’ve never before heard of now has a world-disrupting degree of power.

-The devils in question feel like a waste of perfectly good characters, too.
+The devils in question also feel like a waste of perfectly good characters.
 They could have been the creepy “power behind the throne” characters who are using our ineffectual evil overlord wannabe as a figurehead.
 They could have been masters of temptation and corruption who tricked a hapless fool to his doom.
 They could have been the orchestrators of this plot.
 I wish they’d been anything other than what we got, because what we got was just a bunch of dumb mooks.
 Tanetal, the pit fiend, opens the story by attacking Phlan and getting his ass handed to him by a bunch of wizards, so we’re unimpressed with his abilities from the very get-go.
 He’s got some sort of evil plan to double-cross Bane and eat a bunch of souls, but the reader never gets sold on him being capable of double-crossing a golden retriever, let alone an evil god, because he never accomplishes anything successfully.
 There’s an erinyes who’s just there to add a dash of sexiness to the bad guys, and a few abishai as mindless mooks.
 All of them serve Marcus directly, without any agency to influence or prevent his constant stupid decisions.
 As immortal masters of evil go, they’re about as underwhelming as can be.

 The only relatable villain is one who’s barely even in the novel: Lord Bartholomew, an ambitious, officious bureaucrat who’s willing to abandon Phlan to its fate if it means he gets to rule over the wretched refugees who are trying to build a new city on the site.
 He only gets one scene, but his evil is a kind of sneering callousness that works on a human level, rather than melodramatic cartoon wickedness.